Yorivel/Dynamic-Wardrobe/docs/places-guide.md

 * **`.Entrance()`** — for places with a door that the game tracks as a distinct location enum.
 The mod detects entry when the enum changes AND V is near the coordinates
 * **`.Tier2Entrance()`** — for places behind elevators or loading zones (like Dark Matter or Heavy Hearts).
 The mod detects entry when the game transitions to a restricted scene tier AND V is near the coordinates
+* **`.StatusEffectEntrance()`** — for modded venues that lack both a unique location enum and a scene tier transition.
+The mod detects entry when a specific status effect is applied AND V is in the correct district AND near the coordinates.
+Exit is detected when the effect is removed.
+This is primarily useful for modded clubs that apply gameplay restrictions (like `NoCombat`) on entry

 ## Examples